Locations:

 Living With

-If someone you know has a fluency disorder, try these strategies to help them better cope:
+If someone you know has a fluency disorder, here are some ways you can support them:

-• Be kind, patient and supportive.
-Give the person time to complete sentences and thoughts.
+• Be kind and patient.
+Give them time to complete sentences and thoughts.
 Don’t make judgments or comments.

 • Find resources that can help.
-For example, public schools must provide special services and accommodations to students with diagnosed speech disorders.
+For example, public schools provide special services to students with diagnosed speech disorders.

 • Look for support, in person or online.
 Fluency disorders are common, and there are support groups for people who stutter or clutter, as well as their loved ones.